swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 You can use the `default` key to specify the default value for an optional parameter.
 The default value is the one that the server uses if the client does not supply the parameter value in the request.
 The value type must be the same as the parameter’s data type.

-A typical example are paging parameters such as offset and limit:
+A typical example is paging parameters such as offset and limit:

 ```
 GET /users